code-corteo/code-corteo/README.md

 ##### MOTTO

-> Differences need to be unique not odd!
+> "Fix the cause, not the symptom."

 ####